 Many are also exempt from paying the VA funding fee, a typical requirement for VA loans, according to Jerry Thomas, a construction loan officer specializing in VA and FHA loans at Cranbrook Loans in Clinton Township, Michigan.

 Unlike a VA loan for a home purchase, a VA construction loan is paid out in installments as various milestones in the project are met.
 The funds are put into a draw account to be paid out to the builder during the construction process.
-Requirements may vary from lender to lender, but typically, the lender gets the borrower’s approval as construction phases are completed, after which the next payment is released to the builder.
+Requirements can vary from lender to lender, but typically, the lender gets the borrower’s approval as construction phases are completed, after which the next payment is released to the builder.

-Getting a VA construction loan
+How to get a VA construction loan

 1. Confirm eligibility and entitlement